georgekcibi/website-using-playbooks/README.md

 ```

 From the output you can see Apache, PHP, MYSQL are installed and apache custom configuration file and index.php file being copied to the remote server using Ansible template.

+### Load the remote server IP and you can see index.php file loading